rOpenHealth/rClinicalCodes/README.md

 This package provides an R interface for downloading clinical code lists and research objects from the repository

-You can install the package from CRAN (Submitted but not yety accepted!):
+You can install the package from CRAN:
 ```
 install.packages("rClinicalCodes")
 library(rClinicalCodes)